keystonejs/keystone/docs/doc-style-guide.md

   Note, _abbreviations_ like "etc.", "ie." and "eg." are not acronyms;
   they should only be capitalised if at the start of a sentence.
 - Ensure correct English grammar (or Miss Willings will come for you 👩🏼‍🏫).
-  This includes periods after abbreviations such as "etc."
+  This includes periods after abbreviations such as "etc.".

 If in doubt, Google it.